-Fairchild, a Republican, was the representative for New York's 34th congressional district from 1915 to 1919.
+Fairchild was the representative for New York’s 34th congressional district and was a Republican.
+He served from 1915 to 1919.

 From Dec 1907 to Mar 1919, Fairchild missed 958 of 1,476 roll call votes, which is 64.9%.
 This is much worse than the median of 25.3% among the lifetime records of representatives serving in Mar 1919.
 The chart below reports missed votes over time.